 my_application->Render();

-// Set up any rendering states necessary before the render.
+// Set up rendering states for RmlUi, use `Backend::BeginFrame` for the built-in backends.

 // Render the user interface on top of the application.